Matthew 2

 Introduction

-The central human antagonist of the chapter is Herod the Great, the Idumean client-king who ruled Judea under Roman authority from approximately 37 to 4 BC.
-Herod was notorious for his paranoia and brutality — he executed several of his own sons and his wife Mariamne out of fear of conspiracy.
-His murderous reaction to the news of a rival "King of the Jews" is entirely consistent with what we know of his character from the Jewish historian Josephus.
-Against this backdrop of political violence, Matthew presents Jesus as a new Moses figure: just as the infant Moses was threatened by Pharaoh's decree to kill Hebrew boys (Exodus 1:15-22), so the infant Jesus is threatened by Herod's slaughter of the children of Bethlehem.
-And just as Moses was called out of Egypt to deliver God's people, so God calls His Son out of Egypt to bring a greater deliverance.
+The chapter's antagonist is Herod the Great, the Idumean client-king who ruled Judea under Roman authority from approximately 37 to 4 BC.
+Herod was notorious for his paranoia — he executed several of his own sons and his wife Mariamne out of fear of conspiracy — and his murderous response to news of a rival king is entirely in character, as Josephus confirms.
+Against this backdrop, Matthew presents Jesus as a new Moses: just as the infant Moses was threatened by Pharaoh's decree against Hebrew boys (Exodus 1:15-22), so the infant Jesus is threatened by Herod's slaughter at Bethlehem; and just as Moses was called out of Egypt to deliver God's people, so God calls His Son out of Egypt to bring a greater deliverance.
 The Magi — Gentile scholars from the east — represent the first Gentile response to the Messiah, foreshadowing the Great Commission at the Gospel's close (Matthew 28:19).

 The Visit of the Magi (vv.
 1-12)